VarunProg/Scope-and-lexical-environment/README.md

 \
 there are 2 types of execution context
 1. Global Execution Context- is created when JS program is run.
-2. Local Execution Context- is created when function is invoked(call)
+2. Local Execution Context- is created when function is invoked(call)\

+why we need to understand execution context?\
+because everything happens in JS inside the execution context.
+This execution context is created and pushed into callstack.

 whenever local execution context is created also local memory is created, local execution context is created when function is invoked(call).\